catamphetamine/anychan/docs/4chan.org/API.md

 * Store `maxPostID` and all thread IDs (with their `replies` count) somewhere in state (this is a "stateful" approach).

-* Wait for 15 minutes.
+* Wait for `N` minutes.

 * Get the list of threads of a board again.

 * Post IDs are local to a board so the amount of posts added since the previous time is the difference of max post IDs: `getMaxPostID(response) - state.maxPostID`.
-Divide it by `15` and it will be the "posts per minute" stats for the board.
+Divide it by `N` and it will be the "posts per minute" stats for the board.

+* (stateless) Calculate an approximate "posts per minute" for each thread: `(thread.replies / (thread.last_modified - thread.time)) / 60`.
+This is an average "posts per minute" stats for a thread across its entire lifespan.

-* Calculate the posts count difference for each thread: `thread.replies - findThreadById(state.threads, thread.no).replies`.
-Divide it by `15` and it will be the "posts per minute" stats for a thread.
+* (possible alternative) Calculate the posts count difference for each thread: `thread.replies - findThreadById(state.threads, thread.no).replies`.
+Divide it by `N` and it will be the "posts per minute" stats for a thread.
 For new threads assume the previous posts count to be `0`.

+The above steps are performed for each board with a delay `>= 1 sec` between moving from one board to another due to the 4chan API request rate limit of "max one request per second".